Business owners – COVID-19 emergency support measures

 The CERB is an income support program, primarily for individuals who involuntarily cease working because of COVID-19.

-The CERB provides eligible individuals with taxable payments of $500 per week, for a maximum of 24 weeks (i.e., $2,000 a month for up to 4 months for eligible individuals.
+The CERB provides eligible individuals with taxable payments of $500 per week, for a maximum of 24 weeks (i.e., $2,000 a month for 6 months).
 It is important to note that no income tax withholdings will be made on the CERB payments and thus recipients must budget for this on their 2020 income tax returns.

 The CERB is available from March 15, 2020 until October 3, 2020.
-There are seven eligibility periods over this timeframe, with each period spanning four weeks.
 Eligible individuals will have to reapply for each 4-week period, and have until December 2, 2020 to apply for retroactive payments.

 Eligible individuals include the following: